stdarg/funcserialize/README.md

 same object, convert it back into a function.
 The object is suitable for conversion to JSON via `JSON.stringify`.

+Why?
+Until we have function.toSource(), to serialize and then deserialize a function, you need to:

+1. Create a String representation with function.toString()
+2. Parse the argument names and the code from the string representation
+3. Use new function in a closure that returns FUnction.apply(inst, array)

+The 2nd and 3rd steps are a bit tricky, so I created this module.

+If you find yourself in the unusual situation where you need to communicate code, this might help.

 ## Installation

     $ npm install funcserialize